-This does not apply to pharmacy claims.
+This does not apply to compound and noncompound claims.

 Uploading Claim Attachments Via the Portal

 Providers are able to upload attachments for most claims via the secure Provider area of the ForwardHealth Portal.
 This allows providers to submit all components for claims electronically.